Do you remember getting your first bad grade?

-Your life’s journey is no longer an adventure, just an obsessive need to arrive, to attain, to “make it”.
-You no longer see or smell the flowers by the wayside either, nor are you aware of the beauty and the miracle of life that unfolds all around you when you are present in the Now.”
+If you become excessively focused on the goal…. your life’s journey is no longer an adventure, just an obsessive need to arrive, to attain, to “make it”.
+You no longer see or smell the flowers by the wayside either, nor are you aware of the beauty and the miracle of life that unfolds all around you when you are present in the Now.” —Eckhart Tolle

 Let go of “no pain, no gain”

 I remember strolling near the Jardin de Luxembourg in Paris during my junior year abroad.

 Classes finished early that day, so I explored the quartier, while nibbling at my ham and cheese baguette sandwich.

 I turned the corner of avenue de l’Observatoire.
 Suddenly, two majestic iron gates welcomed me to a pleasant haven: small circles of friends picnicked, people read novels in garden chairs and lovers lounged on the grass.